FAQs

 -

-This depends entirely on your instructional situation.
 If you want to directly provide instruction and lead practice yourself, the manual is a perfect fit.
 If you'd like the lessons to be taught by the dyslexia therapist, the video series is a better option.
 The videos can also be used to learn more about how to provide spelling instruction in order to teach more effectively.
 The videos follow the 60 lessons in the manual and provide access to the spelling pattern charts and progress monitoring online, so purchasing both is not necessary, but some do purchase both if they'd like to have the lessons taught by the therapist and have the materials printed in order of the program for them rather than printing themselves as they go.

 -